Early Caliphate navy: Historical background

 The history of Arabian Peninsula navigation was recorded at least from 2,000 years BC, to even as far as the era of Sargon of Akkad (r. c.
 2334-2284 BCE), when shipping industry in Magan, in present-day Oman are mentioned.
 The Belitung ship is the oldest discovered Arabic ship to reach the Asian sea, dating back over 1,000 years.
-Meanwhile, French archaeologist Roman Gershman has presented the description of earliest contact of the Arabs to the east even further back to 15,000 BC Arabian invasion on Iran, as Iran were the hub for the Indian subcontinent and far east Asia.
 Gus van Beek noted that all scholars accepted the south Arabians were engaged in early maritime trade on the Indian Ocean to the Arabian sea.
 Gus van Beek also theorized the scheduling of the Arabo Indian naval trade were similar with modern era, which is usually done during southwest monsoon.
-Hojjatollah Hezariyan concludes that the maritime trade activity on the Arabian gulf as indication of the earliest human navigation in history.
+Hojjatollah Hezariyan concludes that the maritime trade activity on the Persian Gulf as indication of the earliest human navigation in history.

 Pre-Islamic Arabian maritime history

-The pre-Islamic Arabian navigation and sea trade prosperred on the beaches of Yemen, Hadhramaut, Oman, Yemen, and Hejaz, It was long contested by various powers in an attempt to control the sea trade.
-According to Watts, the Quraish “were prosperous merchants who had obtained something similar to a trade monopoly between the Indian Ocean and East Africa on the one hand and the Mediterranean on the other.
+The pre-Islamic Arabian navigation and sea trade prospered on the beaches of Yemen, Hadhramaut, Oman, Yemen, and Hejaz, It was long contested by various powers in an attempt to control the sea trade.
+According to Watt, the Quraish "were prosperous merchants who had obtained something similar to a trade monopoly between the Indian Ocean and East Africa on the one hand and the Mediterranean on the other.
 Aside from a trade hub for goods arriving on the caravans from Yemen Syria, Mecca was also trading goods, arriving from merchant ships from Abyssinia at the port of Shaybah near Jeddah.

 The south Arabian navigation history were suggested by Gus van Beek that they are developed through their constant contacts with advanced maritime civilization.
 According to biblical historiographical research by Charles Henry Stanley Davis, a semitic maritime civilization named Phoenicia which dated from 1100 and 200 BC had for a long time planted colonies of merchants in Yemen.
 The prosperity of Gerrhan caused the Yemen and the Phoenician to open an Indian trade route for commerce.
 The Phoenician colonies in Yemen has shipped merchant vessels came from India unloaded their cargoes in Yemen coasts and carried them across the Arabian desert to their hometown in Levant.
 The Phoenician merchants also settled in Persian gulf in their effort of transporting commodities from India to their hometown.
 Thus the trade activities between the local Yemenites and the Phoenician has formed a prosper ancient Arab kingdom, Gerrha.
 The commodities which were brought by the Phoenician from Yemen and the Persian gulf were transported using Arabian caravans that crossed the desert towards Levant.